hiCozyty/homelab/README.md

 Go to `http://192.168.1.1` for the pfSense dashboard Default login is `admin:pfsense`

 Change password

 ## Disable DHCP autoconnect for the usb-eth nic
-ensure WAN traffic only go thru pfSense and not get routed to the host when pfSense VM crashes or turns off.
+Ensure WAN traffic only go thru pfSense and not get routed to the host when pfSense VM crashes or turns off.

 IMPORTANT: change `enp5s0f3u1` to the correct USB-Ethernet nic name